Legal Support For The Discouraging Social Security Disability And SSI Process

 When do full retirement benefits begin?

 Full retirement benefits from Social Security begin at your full retirement age, which varies depending on the year you were born.
-For those who were born between 1943 and 1954, full retirement age is 66.
+For those who were born between 1943 and 1954, the full retirement age is 66.
 For those born in 1960 or later, it is 67.

 However, you can choose to start receiving your benefits as early as age 62, but your monthly benefit amount will be reduced.
 Conversely, if you delay receiving benefits past your full retirement age, your monthly benefit amount will increase.